liketiger/loakin/README.md

     - [ ] navigate to character deatils of Crew page when each crew is clicked
 - [x] make Crew page
   - [x] show crew list and their characters
-    - [ ] show detail info about selected character
+    - [ ] show detail info about selected character with modal

 ## Refactor